mahajanrevant/Deep-Learning-Follow-me/README.md

 * PyQt4/Pyqt5

 ## Introduction
 The goal of this project is to create a FCN to guid the drone to follow the target of interest- a lady.
 The FCN is created using Keras and Tensorflow in jupyter Notebooks.
 To speed up training, it is performed over AWS using a custom AMI on a p2.xlarge instance.
 Aditional data can be collected from the Unity Simulator but is not required for the accuracy goal.
-The FCN should have a minimum output of *__0.45__*
+The FCN should have a minimum score of *__0.45__*

 ## Network Architecture